tobixen/thrash-protect/README.md

 * look into init scripts, startup script and systemd script to ensure program is run with "nice -n -20"

-* awareness of troublesome parents, i.e. bash.
-When stopping a process running under a bash shell, the shell should be stopped first, and resumed after the process has been resumed.

 * Look into init scripts, startup script and systemd script to allow for site-specific configuration

-* proper logging

 * Fix puppet manifest to accept config params

 * look into the systemd service config, can the cgroup swappiness configuration be tweaked?

-* Reproduce parent suspension problems and fix properly
+* Do more testing on parent suspension problems (particularly stress-testing with the condor system, testing with other interactive shells besides bash, etc)

 * Graceful handling of SIGTERM (any suspended processes should be reanimated)

 * Recovery on restart (read status file and resume any suspended processes)

-* Improved logging and error handling
+* Improved logging and error handling (partially fixed through the github pull request #3, but it has outstanding issues, and we should use the logging module properly).

 * More work is needed on getting "make rpm" and "make debian" to work